Louce/portfolio-1/src/TUTORIAL.md

 **[PRESENTER]:**
 "Let's break this down.
 The `:root` selector defines our default light theme colors using HSL values.
 The `.dark` selector right below it contains all the overrides for our dark theme.

-"At the bottom, inside `@layer utilities`, we've added a custom `.bg-grid-pattern` class.
-This is an application of the **DRY principle—Don't Repeat Yourself**.
+"At the bottom, inside `@layer utilities`, we've added our custom `.bg-grid-pattern` class.
+This is an application of the **DRY principle** we just talked about.
 Instead of writing a complex `linear-gradient` in our JSX, we've abstracted it into a reusable utility class.
 This is a senior-level practice that keeps our component code clean."

 **[PRESENTER]:**
 "Next, let's open **`src/app/layout.tsx`**.
 This is the root shell of our entire application."